<check against delivery>

 Where people who are migrants, or the children or grandchildren of migrants – and that is now about half our population – prefer to be known simply as ‘Australian.’

 It's the picture I see in every group of primary school students that come through Government House.
-I see it in every community I'm invited to.
+It's a rich diversity and it's extraordinary when you see it up close - the future of this country - and I see it in every community I'm invited to.

 I saw it, too, when a Sydney Swans game against Adelaide at the SCG this past May included a celebration of Duanwu, the Chinese dragon boat festival.

 I see it in the citizenship ceremonies I perform.
-People who are becoming citizens of our country are bringing their extraordinary stories, skills and legacies, just as they are claiming and engaging with the strengths of our democracy and our constitution.
+People who are becoming citizens of our country are bringing their extraordinary stories, skills and legacies, just as they are claiming and engaging with the strengths of our democracy and our constitutional arrangements.

 They are aligning themselves with our robust democratic institutions and freedoms, supported by compulsory voting, and our independent electoral commission, and our commitment to civics education.